Luxembourg City family offices · Cross-border positioning

 Why Luxembourg family offices arrive here.

 The instinct is to explain the AIF wrapper more thoroughly and to lead with the structure as a signal of governance seriousness.
 Both instincts deepen the problem.
 The US institutional partner is not asking for a primer on Luxembourg vehicles.
 They are looking for a US-legible commercial position they can underwrite.
-When the materials lead with structure, the US reader fills the empty operating-brand frame with assumptions about why the structure is needed in the first place, and confidence falls before the operating thesis can carry the work.
+When the materials lead with structure, the US buyer fills the empty operating-brand frame with assumptions about why the structure is needed in the first place, and confidence falls before the operating thesis can carry the work.

 The AIF wrapper is governance.
 The operating brand is the commercial story.
 When the wrapper does the operating brand's job, the US partner cannot find the company underneath.
 House view on Luxembourg family-office positioning